-Warm your body and soul with this super tasty, sweet and spicy chili!
-A very, very loose interpretation of chili con carne, Instant Pot Chili con Canada contains low FODMAP ingredients so flavourful and hearty that you won’t even miss the beans!
+A very, very loose interpretation of chili con carne, this Low FODMAP Instant Pot Chili con Canada contains low FODMAP ingredients so flavorful and hearty that you won't even miss the beans!
 This recipe is also low FODMAP (at 1 serving) with an easy Paleo option.
-And don’t forget to add the “Canada!”
+And don't forget to add the "Canada!"

 - 2 tbsp garlic-infused olive oil *

 - 1/2 cup leek, green leaves only, chopped**

 - 1 cup king oyster mushrooms, quartered lengthwise then sliced horizontally****